osheadavid7/py-resume/README.md

 Current issues/failings:
 ---------------------
-As of May 17 2014, Linkedin Api does not return full data on 'HonorsAwards'.
+As of writing, Linkedin Api does not return full data on 'HonorsAwards'.
 Year of award and description is missing!
 May need to fill in some blanks...

 Yet to implement Google Scholar